 But who’s driving?
 And what?
-When it comes to driving long distances, not everyone reaches for their keys at once.
-And many times, there is a good reason that someone prefers to be a passenger or at least a driver of someone else’s car.
+When it comes to driving long distances, not everyone is keen to reach for their keys.
 Road trips can rack up mileage and routine maintenance—and those are just the known drawbacks of using your personal vehicle.
-Your national park tour could subject your prized Prius to getting charged by a ram or rammed by a Charger.
+Your national park tour could subject your prized Pathfinder to getting charged by a ram or rammed by a Charger.

 It seems obvious that renting a car for a road trip would be more expensive than just taking the one in your driveway.
 But sometimes, renting a car could be the cheaper alternative.
 Consider these factors:

-Gas Mileage: If your daily driver is a GMC Yukon that gets 17 mpg combined, consider leaving it parked and renting a fuel-sipper for your road trip.
-Rent a 2019 Prius Eco instead, and you’ll get 56 mpg combined, on average.
+- Gas mileage: If your daily driver is a GMC Yukon that gets 17 mpg combined, consider leaving it parked and renting a fuel-sipper for your road trip.
+Rent a newer Toyota Prius instead, and you’ll get up to 57 mpg combined, on average.
 That means you can go more than three times the distance on a single gallon of gas.2 An electric vehicle, whether owned or rented,

 - Wear and tear costs: A long road trip can inflict costly damage on your car, even if you don’t notice it right away.
 Every mile results in a certain amount of wear and tear to the engine, the tires and other moving parts.
-ItStillRuns offers an easy way to calculate wear-and-tear costs by the mile.
+ItStillRuns offers an easy way to calculate wear-and-tear costsby the mile.
 A typical rate for a large SUV is around 34 cents per mile, which adds up to $680 for a 2,000-mile road trip.

-Lease Penalties: Folks who lease their car might also shy away from long trips.
-You’ll be required to pay a penalty of up to 30 cents per mile for each mile you drive above the contracted amount, which is usually around 12,000 or less per year.3
+- Lease penalties: Folks who lease their car might also shy away from long trips.
+You’ll be required to pay a penalty of 20 to 30 cents per mile for each mile you drive above the contracted amount, which is usually around 12,000 miles per year.3

-If the bottom-line cost of driving your own car vs. a rental vehicle is the No. 1 factor affecting your decision, then you’re going to need to get a pencil, some paper and a calculator.
+If the bottom-line cost of driving your own car vs. a rental vehicle is the number one factor affecting your decision, then you’re going to need a pencil, some paper and a calculator.